bertocq/bertocq.github.io/source/_posts/2013-06-26-back-on-my-feet.markdown

 ---
 layout: post
-title: "Back on my feet"
+title: "Back on track"
 date: 2013-06-26 22:25
 comments: true
-categories: personal, development
+categories: [Personal, Projects]
-published: false
+published: true
 ---

-It's has been a hell of a month, but finally it's all over.
+It's has been a hell of a month, but finally difficulties all over.
 I have moved between 3 citys in 24 days, with all the logistics it involves (looking for rent houses, transporting?? our things, setting up internet and ligth contracts... etc..)

 So we are finally stable and I can get back to business.